 Some other masks have abstract forms difficult to associate to any animal or human character.
 The Bwa religion is based upon magical objects and figures that are kept in village and family shrines.
 The spirit that inhabits the shrine also is found in masks that represent a spirit of the bush known as ‘Su’ that appears in different animal forms.
 These masks appear on a number of occasions including the initiation of young boys when they are informed about the different masks, their meanings, and how the various masks symbolize early myths and local history during annual celebrations when the masks are danced.

-This lightweight mask can be easily mounted to the wall or mounted on a custom made mask stand that is included with your purchase.
+This lightweight mask can be easily mounted to the wall.

 Masks from Africa Masks were probably the first objects of African Art to capture the interest of art lovers of the New World.
 Like sculptures, masks served distinct functions.
 They were used for initiation, fertility rites, ancestor and spiritual worship, and other ceremonies.